ddemott/stable-diffusion-webui/README.md

-# Stable Diffusion web UI
+# Stable Diffusion web UI (Enhanced Fork)
 A web interface for Stable Diffusion, implemented using Gradio library.

+> **🚀 Enhanced Fork Features:** This repository includes comprehensive cleanup scripts and maintenance tools for optimal WebUI performance.
+See the [Cleanup Scripts](#cleanup-scripts-enhanced-fork-features) section below for details.

 ![](screenshot.png)